US immigration judge grants asylum to Singapore teen blogger

-A teenage blogger from Singapore whose online posts blasting his government landed in him jail was granted asylum to remain in the United States, an immigration judge in Chicago ruled Friday.
+A blogger from Singapore who was jailed for his online posts blasting his government was granted asylum to remain in the United States, an immigration judge ruled.

-Amos Yee has been detained by federal immigration authorities since December when he was taken into custody at Chicago's O'Hare International Airport.
-Attorneys said the 18-year-old could be released from a Wisconsin detention center as early as Monday.
+Amos Yee, 18, has been detained by federal immigration authorities since December when he was taken into custody at Chicago's O'Hare International Airport.
+Attorneys said he could be released from a Wisconsin detention center as early as Monday.

 "Yee has met his burden of showing that he suffered past persecution on account of his political opinion and has a well-founded fear of future persecution in Singapore," Cole wrote.

 Such open criticism of political leaders is discouraged in Singapore.
-The case, which raised questions about free speech and censorship, has been closely watched abroad.
+The case raised questions about free speech and censorship and has been closely watched abroad.

 Cole said testimony during Yee's hearing showed that while the Singapore government's stated reason for punishing him involved religion, "its real purpose was to stifle Yee's political speech."
 He said Yee's prison sentence was "unusually long and harsh" especially for his age.

-Officials at the Singapore embassy in Washington, D.C., have not addressed the case and messages left Friday weren't immediately returned.
+Officials at Singapore's embassy in Washington, D.C., have not addressed the case and messages left for the government on Saturday morning in Singapore weren't immediately returned.

 "He's very excited to begin new life in the United States," Grossman said.

-Yee told The Associated Press in a phone interview from jail this month that he feared returning to Singapore.
+Yee told AP in a phone interview from jail this month that he feared returning to Singapore.
 But he said he'd continue to speak out and had already planned a line of T-shirts and started writing a book about his experiences.

-"I have an infinite amount of ideas of what to do," he told the AP.
+"I have an infinite amount of ideas of what to do," he told AP.

 Department of Homeland Security attorneys had opposed the asylum bid, saying Yee's case didn't qualify as persecution based on political beliefs.
 It was unclear whether they'd appeal the decision or if Yee would have to remain imprisoned if they did.
 Attorneys have 30 days to appeal.

-Officials with DHS and Immigration and Customs Enforcement didn't immediately return messages Friday.
+Officials with Department of Homeland Security and Immigration and Customs Enforcement didn't immediately return messages Friday.
 A spokeswoman for the Executive Office for Immigration Review, which oversees U.S. immigration courts, declined comment.

 Comments